swford89/hello-world/README.md

 Hi guys,

 My name's Scott.
-I'm two weeks into learning Python as of today (April 15, 2016).d I've recently graduated with an overpriced Bachelor of Arts degree, so I'm trying something more practical now.\n
+I'm two weeks into learning Python as of today (April 15, 2016).
+I've recently graduated with an overpriced Bachelor of Arts degree, so I'm trying something more practical now.

-Cheers.
+I'll probably be asking for help.